 At Stargazed Studio we use and recommend Siteground.
 If you decide to buy hosting from them, get their “StartUp” package, which is their basic package, with 10 GB Web Space and suitable for about 10,000 visits per month.
 That is generally a great fit for most small business websites!

 Price: 2.99 USD / month, and after the first year 14.95 USD / month

 Want the options of flexibility and growth that WordPress offers, but don’t want to worry about self-hosting?
-At Stargazed Studio we have started to offer hosting to our web design clients, so they don’t have to worry about another thing to deal with, monthly updates, and more.
+At Stargazed Studio we now offer hosting to our web design clients, so they don’t have to worry about another thing to deal with, monthly updates, and more.
 Learn more about our design service!

 The company we recommended above, Siteground, sells domains for an additional fee with their hosting packages, although sometimes there are deals where you get a free domain for a year with your hosting.
 This is a good option is you want to be able to manage it all in one same place.
 The cost is around 12 USD / year for the domain, and additional 12 USD / year for domain privacy.

 But we actually purchase our domains from Namecheap.
 Domain prices there are in average between 8-12 USD / year, but they already include domain privacy, no extra fees.